 The bigger your yard is, the bigger your lawn mower needs to be.
 It’s simple: If you have more power to work with, you’ll get things done faster.

 While corded models offer more power, having to haul a 100-ft cord can be a pain in the neck, especially if you have to mow around a lot of obstacles.
-If your yard is between ¼ and ⅓ acre, getting a battery-powered mower may be a good idea.
+If your yard is between ¼ and ⅓ acre, researching battery powered lawn mowers be a good idea.

 They are not as powerful as gas-powered models, but they can be very practical and convenient.
 They are a good option for small, flat lawns of fast-growing grass.
 But, for hilly landscapes, no matter their size, self-propelled models are the best option.